Mastodon (band): The Hunter (2011–2012)

-In January 2012 it was announced that Mastodon and Swedish prog metal band Opeth will tour together in a joint tour across North America.
+In January 2012, it was announced that Mastodon and Swedish prog metal band Opeth will tour together in a joint tour across North America.
 It was named the "Heritage Hunter Tour" after both bands latest releases, The Hunter and Heritage.
 The bands took turns in the headlining spot.
 Support came from the Swedish heavy metal band Ghost.
 On February 11, 2012, the band performed a sold-out show at the Brixton Academy in London, it was the band's biggest headline show ever.
 Dry Bone Valley" was released on February 13 as the third single of the album.
 A music video for the song was also released.

 On April 21, 2012, to commemorate Record Store Day, Mastodon released two separate records.
 The first was a split 7-inch with Feist titled Feistodon.
 Mastodon covered Feist's "A Commotion" and Feist covered Mastodon's "Black Tongue".
 The pair also released a one of a kind interactive, crossfading music video for the song 'A Commotion'.
 The second release was a cover of The Flaming Lips' "A Spoonful Weighs a Ton".

-The band spent the summer performing at festivals across Europe and South America.
-It was the last tour in support of The Hunter.